vincentbernat/network-lab/lab-l3-hyperv/README.md

    traffic.
 This is safer as not many things could remove those rules but this is less efficient than using a blackhole route in the routing table, like what is actually done.

+ - 106284d7f8b4 uses /128 for IPv6 routes and require the use of an
+   NDP proxy (ndppd).

 The current iteration uses multiple routing tables and "ip rules".
 The scalability issues are avoided by specifying "ip rules" for private